DarkNight91/Framework/README.md

         1       3       (assume connections are 2->1 and 2->3)

-You need to gives the framework
+You need to give the framework

 1) list of nodes (i.e., [1,2,3])